brry/OSMscale/README.md

 ### intro

-Functionality to handle and project lat-long coordinates, easily download background maps and add a correct scale bar to 'OpenStreetMap' plots in any map projection.
+`OSMscale` is an R package to easily handle and project lat-long coordinates, download background maps and add a correct scale bar to 'OpenStreetMap' plots in any map projection.
 There are some other spatially related miscellaneous functions as well.

 ### installation